There are times and situations where you may need to reassign post authors in WordPress.

 (Author – Screen Options)

-You should now be able to view the Author section below your Post editor …
+You should now be able to view the Author box below the Post editor …

-Method #3 – Transferring Posts To Another User (User Deletion)
+Method #3 – Transfer Posts From A Deleted Author To A Different User

-If a user is removed from your site, you will be asked what to do with the content owned by the user.
+If you remove a user from your site, you will be asked what to do with their content.

-To attribute all content from a deleted user to a different user, tick the radio button next to ‘Attribute all content to:’, choose a new user from the drop menu …
+To assign all content from removed users to other users, select ‘Attribute all content to:’, choose a new user from the drop menu …

 Click Confirm Deletion …

-All post content from a deleted user will be reassigned to the new author …
+Post content from the deleted user will be attributed to your new author …

-Congratulations, now you know how to change the author of a post in WordPress.
+Congratulations!
+Now you know how to change a WordPress post author.

-Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site and the services and products offered on this site are not affiliated, associated, sponsored, or endorsed by WordPress, nor have they been certified, reviewed, or tested by WordPress.
-The owner, contributors and/or advertisers may derive financial benefit from sales of items reviewed, linked to, or advertised on this site.
+Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site and the services and products offered on this site are not affiliated, associated, sponsored, or endorsed by WordPress, nor have they been reviewed, certified, or tested by WordPress.
+The owner, contributors and/or advertisers may derive financial benefit from sales of items advertised, reviewed, or linked to this site.

-Did you enjoy this post?
-If so, please consider using the links below and share this tutorial with other online users.
+Did you enjoy this article?
+Feel free to use the social links below to share this post with other WordPress users.